 How to Check for Listening Ports in Linux (Ports in use)

-lsof commands.
+lsof commands to find out which services are listening on which ports.
 The instructions are applicable for all Linux and Unix-based operating systems like macOS.

 What is Listening Port

-Network port is identified by its number, the associated IP address, and the type of the communication protocol such as TCP or UDP.
+Network port is identified by its number, the associated IP address, and type of the communication protocol, such as TCP or UDP.

 Listening port is a network port on which an application or process listens on, acting as a communication endpoint.